leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 ```

 <br>
 Our VGG16 architecture has a total of 17.9 million parameters, much bigger than what we have built so far.
-Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of back-propagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit!
+Of this, 14.7 million parameters are frozen, and 3.2 million parameters will be updated during each iteration of back-propagation, and these are going to be figuring out exactly how to use those frozen parameters that were learned from the ImageNet dataset, to predict our classes of fruit.

 <br>
 #### Training The Network